keechma/keechma/guides/04-entitydb.md

              :news {:id :slug}})
 ```

-With the schema defined, you can store the entities:
+With the schema defined, you can store entities:

 ```clojure
 (def store-v1 {})